deployKF/website/content/guides/getting-started.md

 ## 2. Values / Configuration

-deployKF is configured with YAML config files containing "values", which behave similarly to those in Helm.
+All aspects of your deployKF platform are configured with YAML-based configs named "values".
-There are a very large number of values (more than 1500), but you can start by defining a few important ones, and then grow your values file over time.
+There are a very large number of values (more than 1500), but as deployKF supports _in-place upgrades_ you can start with few important ones, and then grow your values file over time.

 We recommend using the [`sample-values.yaml`](https://github.com/deployKF/deployKF/blob/v{{ latest_deploykf_version }}/sample-values.yaml) file as a starting point for your values.
-The sample values have all ML tools enabled, along with some sensible security defaults.
+These sample values (which are different for each deployKF version) have all ML & Data tools enabled, along with some sensible security defaults.

-You may also use the sample values as a base, and override specific values in a separate file.
+You may copy and make changes to the sample values, or directly use it as a base, and override specific values in a separate file.
 We provide the [`sample-values-overrides.yaml`](https://github.com/deployKF/deployKF/blob/v{{ latest_deploykf_version }}/sample-values-overrides.yaml) file as an example of this approach.

 For reference, ALL values and their defaults are listed on the [values reference](../reference/deploykf-values.md) page, which is generated from the full [`default_values.yaml`](https://github.com/deployKF/deployKF/blob/v{{ latest_deploykf_version }}/generator/default_values.yaml) file.